 The cosmic calendar

-The cosmic calendar is a one-year calendar, like the one on your wall or in your agenda, with the whole history of the universe mapped onto it.
-The Big Bang takes place on January 1st and the present is midnight December 31st.
+The cosmic calendar is a one-year calendar, like the one on your wall or in your agenda.
+But this one comprises the whole history of the universe.
+The Big Bang takes place on January 1st.
+The present is always midnight, December 31st.

-It gives you a feel for the relative ages of, for instance, our solar system, which formed on September 2nd, and multicellular life, which emerged on December 5th.
-The dinosaurs arrived at Christmas day and disappeared on December 30th – compare that to us modern humans, who appeared on December 31st, a couple of minutes before midnight.
-Projecting ~13.8 billion years of history onto a single year makes these relative ages comprehensible.
+Our solar system formed on September 2nd.
+Multicellular life emerged on December 5th.
+The dinosaurs arrived at Christmas day and disappeared on December 30th – compare that to us, modern humans, who appeared on December 31st, only a couple of cosmic minutes ago.

 The median salary for women working full-time is about 80 percent of men’s.
 That gap, put in other terms, means women are working for free 10 weeks a year.